Click here for a free recording of my webinar on hip vs. lower back pain! How to tell the difference and what to do about it!

 Bench Press With Protective Spine Position

-Squats Before Butt Wink
+Squats Before Butt Wink: Back and Hip Strength

 While spinal compression during squats can be beneficial for disc health, it's essential to proceed slowly and wait a week or so before progressing to the next variation.